One of todays newest aquariums within the hobby! The 140 gallon peninsula style aquarium is designed to be the ultimate room divider.

 These are just the basic costs to get this aquarium started.
 Different rock, sand or salt will adjust these prices slightly.

 Taxes will also need to be added depending on your location.

 This is a great water mover for this 140 gallon aquarium.
 The laminar flow created by this Gyre pump will ensure there are no dead spots within your tank and keep every coral and fish strong and healthy.

 5 various operating modes, adjustable flow, and a 24 hour timers will ensure you can dial this in perfectly to suit whatever corals you add.

 2 of these mounted vertically on each side of the overflow will be perfect for this peninsula aquarium.

-Monitoring your aquarium water temperature is very important, especially so in a small aquarium like the BC32.
+Monitoring your aquarium water temperature is very important, no matter what size aquarium you have.